 response in the viewer.

-The two pieces from Jumbo, a chair and a shelf, explore the concept of naivety that champion the unsophisticated, the irreducible and the uncool, the playful and cute, the stupid and the saccharine.
+Jumbo was invited by Chamber Gallery to participate in the third edition of Quick Tiny Shows along with Objects of Common Interest.
+Each studio presented two newly commissioned design pieces.
+The work produced by Jumbo, a rubberized foam chair and shelf, explore the concept of naivety, championing the unsophisticated, the irreducible and the uncool, the playful and cute, the stupid and the saccharine.

 CHA co’s Project Space